Skip to main content

 • Pelvic ultrasound: We use state-of-the-art 3D and 4D ultrasound imaging at our clinics to “make a picture” of the inside of your pelvis.

-• MRI (magnetic resonance imaging): We use radio waves to produce images of organs and soft tissue inside your pelvis.
+• MRI (magnetic resonance imaging): We use magnetic waves to produce images of organs and soft tissue inside your pelvis.
 MRI studies are performed at Maple Grove Hospital.

 Non-surgical Fecal Incontinence Treatment